bsv-blockchain/teranode-base/README.md

 Check new changes into the repo to get the CICD process to run.
 Please test the Dockerfiles locally before pushing changes to the repo.

 There are no automated tests for these builds at this time.
-[Todo: Add tests]
+[Todo: Add]